francescocartelli/surveys-web-app/README.md

 ## Routes:
 * **/**, **/home**: Homepage of the website, visibile only for unlogged users.
-Contains a list of published surveys.<br/> If the user is logged and broswe this page it is redirect to his personal 'dashboard'.
+Contains a list of published surveys.<br/> If the user is logged and browse this page it is redirect to his personal 'dashboard'.

 * **/survey/:id**: Survey form for the survey specified by the id.